RadwanDerbala-1/Lassocox-Signature/README.md

 - The conxnetsurvivalanalysis() function was used to predict the B (Beta) coefficients for each corresponding differentially expressed gene
 - Gridsearch was applied to test different values of alphas (different penalties), and different values of l1-ratio (elastic net)
-- The results were evaluated directly using a method called the concordance test; which indicates how concordant the hazard ratio was in respect to the survival time, calculated by c-index
+- The results were evaluated directly using a method called the concordance test; which indicates how concordant the hazard ratio was in respect to the survival time, calculated by c-index.
 - Gene signature formulation, this step is performed by multiplying each coefficient by the quantity of gene expression
 - The gene signature accuracy is evaluated using the cumulative and dynamic AUC test